michaeluno/admin-page-framework/readme.txt

 == Changelog ==

-= 3.8.7 =
+= 3.8.7 - 2016/10/09 =
-- Adde the `select2` custom field type that lets the user select items with auto-complete list which can possibly populated with AJAX.
+- Added the `select2` custom field type that lets the user select items with auto-complete list which can possibly populated with AJAX.
 - Added the ability for the `path` and `toggle` custom field types to support repeatable sections.
 - Fixed a bug that a section title was not displayed when there was a field with the `placement` argument of the `section_title` value.
 - Fixed a PHP warning with the `no_ui_slider`, `array_fill() [function.array-fill]: Number of elements must be positive...`.